Authorization Letter Samples for Bank

 First party

-The first party in a bank authorization is a person or group that gives authority for their accounts to be accessed by a third party.
+The first party in a bank authorization is an individual or group who authorizes a third party to access their accounts.
 The first party sends a letter to the second party requesting that the third party access their accounts.
-One should explain in the authorization letter, the rights that a third party may exercise.
+One should explain in the letter, the rights that a third party may exercise.

 Second-party